telerik/kendo-angular/examples/README.md

 ## Creating a New Sample Project

-Use `ng generate application <application-name>` to create a new sample application.
+1. Use `ng generate application <application-name>` to create a new sample application.
+1. Add the Kendo UI Default theme to the `styles` section of the application in `angular.json`

 ## Further help